-To locate a novel for your assignment, there are a couple of ways you can search our online catalog to locate an item you will be interested in reading.
+To locate a novel, there are a couple of ways you can search Primo to find an item you will be interested in reading.

 If you are looking for a book by, for example, Stephen King, type in their name and click Library Catalog from the dropdown menu.
 You can narrow the results further.
 Under Refine Your Results, click Author/Creator.
 You should see your author's name and the number of results available.
 Click on the author's name.